How To Hardwire Under Cabinet Lights

 5. Run the cord.

-Beginning with the farthest fixture from the switch, run the lamp cord from one fixture to another.
+Beginning with the farthest fixture from the switch, run electrical wire from one fixture to another.
 We recommend leaving about one foot of cord at each opening.
 At the farthest fixture, you'll have a foot of cord hanging out the end, and the fixture next to it will have two cords hanging out (one entering and one exiting).
 Do this for every light until you get to the one closest to the switch.
-This light needs one length of cord coming from the switch box and one leaving the light on its other side.
+This light needs one length of wire coming from the switch box and one leaving the light on its other side.

 6. Connect the lights.

-Isolate the lamp cord inside each light, separate the wires, and remove about 3/4in of the insulation from them.
+Isolate the electrical wire inside each light, separate the wires if necessary, and remove about 3/4in of the insulation from them.
 At the closest fixture to the switch, connect the wires with the wire nuts.
-You should connect the black fixture wire with one wire on the lamp cord with the plug on the end, and one wire heading to the next fixture.
+You should connect the black fixture wire with one wire on the electrical wire in the wall with the plug on the end, and one wire heading to the next fixture.
 Do the same for the white fixture wire.
-Then re-assemble the light fixtures.
-The lamp cord will probably be the same color for both wires.
-Make sure to follow the lamp cord from one connection another to keep the black wires connected to the same strand of cord.

 7. Wire the switch.